Photo Policy

 Volunteers are NOT allowed to take photos or videos of the children in orphanages.

-Volunteers are are NOT allowed to bring their phones or any cameras with them to the orphanages.
-Phones and cameras must remain at volunteer housing while on shift.
+Volunteers may not bring phones, cameras, or any recording devices into orphanages.
+All such devices must remain at volunteer housing while on shift.

 National laws, including the Personal Data Protection Organic Law (2021), prohibit the use and dissemination of images of children in institutional care without explicit legal authorization.
 Violations may result in legal prosecution by Ecuadorian authorities.